GauthierRoy/GauthierRoy.github.io/_pages/about.md

 ## Projects

-Here are some of the projects I've worked on.
+Here are some of the projects I've enjoyed working on.
 Click on them to learn more!

 <div class="portfolio-list">
 {% assign desired_order = "modernpatentbert,backdooring-agent.md,pytorch-journey,deepip-patent-ai,llm-ranking-framework,ml-toolkit-exploration,lingua-custodia-pipelines,hackathon-language-assistant" | split: ',' %}